andreazorzetto/yh/README.md

 A dummy YAML syntax highlighter that brings colours where only jq could.

-This project starts with the author's incapacity to give up on colours while playing with kubernetes cli and YAML output (`kubectl get something -o yaml`) as it would happen with JSON and jq.
+This project starts with the author's incapacity to give up on the absence of colours while playing with kubernetes cli and YAML output (`kubectl get something -o yaml`) as it would happen with JSON and jq.

 Unable to find a YAML highlighter he could simply throw some content at, with little to no ~~respect~~ expectation, and full of inspiration from his recent Go training, he decided to write one from scratch.